Architecture of Manchester: Commerce

 Warehouses were built into the 20th century, many in the highly decorated Edwardian Baroque style leaving the city with a legacy of some of the finest buildings of this type in the world.
 The continuing urbanisation and narrow roads in Manchester have impacted on views of these ornate buildings, many of which were often decorative at the top of the building.
 A flurry of ornate warehouses were built, many of which dominated the area around Whitworth Street and included Asia House, Manchester, India House and Lancaster House designed by Harry S. Fairhurst.

 From the early 19th century residential King Street and Spring Gardens developed into the city's financial quarter.
 Banks were designed by local architects Edward Walters, J.E.
-Gregan and Charles Heathcote and by Charles Cockerell and Edwin Lutyens.
+Gregan and Charles Henry Heathcote and by Charles Cockerell and Edwin Lutyens.
 Benjamin Heywood's palazzo style bank in St Ann's Square, (the Royal Bank of Scotland), was built in 1848 to the designs of J.E.
 Gregan.
 Charles Cockerell designed the Bank of England's Manchester branch on King Street in 1845-6 but the street is dominated by the former Midland Bank designed by Edwin Lutyens in 1928 his major work in the city.
 The Royal Bank of Scotland on Mosley Street was designed for the Manchester and Salford Bank by Edward Walters in 1862.
-On the corner of Spring Gardens and York Street is the former Parrs Bank in red sandstone with a corner entrance designed in 1902 by Charles Heathcote in the Edwardian Baroque with Art Nouveau motifs in its ironwork.
+On the corner of Spring Gardens and York Street is the former Parrs Bank in red sandstone with a corner entrance designed in 1902 by Heathcote in the Edwardian Baroque with Art Nouveau motifs in its ironwork.
 Heathcote also designed the Baroque Lloyds Bank in 1915 on King Street in the heart of the city's banking district.

 Ship Canal House was completed in 1927 for the Manchester Ship Canal Company by Harry S Fairhurst in a transitional Edwardian Baroque/Art Deco style.
 Owen Williams designed the Daily Express Building with a futuristic dark glass façade.
 Nikolaus Pevsner described it as "all-glass front, absolutely flush, with rounded corners and translucent glass and black glass".
 Sunlight House which opened in 1932 on Quay Street was designed in the art deco style by Joseph Sunlight.
 The brown-brick Redfern Building on the Co-operative Estate is an individualistic interpretation of the Art Deco, although Pevsner believed it shared more in common with 'Dutch Brick modernism'.